Assassin's Creed: Audio drama

 Assassin's Creed Gold is an Audible audio drama by Anthony del Col, released on February 27, 2020.
-The four-hour drama follows a card shark and hustler called Ailyah Khan (Tamara Lawrence), who is enlisted by Gavin Banks (John Chancer) to relive the memories of 17th century Assassin Omar Khaled (Riz Ahmed).
+The four-hour drama follows a card shark and hustler called Ailyah Khan (Tamara Lawrence), who is enlisted by Gavin Banks (John Chancer) to relive the memories of her ancestor Omar Khaled (Riz Ahmed), an Assassin in 17th-century England.
 The production also features the voices of Anthony Head, as Isaac Newton, and Danny Wallace, who reprises his series role as Shaun Hastings.

 Board games

 A board game, Assassin's Creed: Arena, was launched on February 26, 2014.
 Inspired by Assassin's Creed: Revelations, it features many characters from the game, including Shahkulu, Anacletos, Odai Dunqas and Oksana Razin, as well as original characters.

 On September 17, 2018, Triton Noir announced a new board game called Assassin's Creed: Brotherhood of Venice.
 Set in 1509, between the events of Assassin's Creed: Brotherhood and Revelations, it includes characters from the video games like Ezio Auditore da Firenze, Leonardo da Vinci, and Lucrezia Borgia, as well as new characters like Alessandra d'Avanzago.
-It was developed by Thibaud de la Touanne, and was estimated to provide more than 20 hours of play.
+It was developed by Thibaud de la Touanne, and is estimated to provide more than 20 hours of play.
 The game was set to release in November 2018, but was delayed and eventually released in August 2021.
 In March 2023, an expansion, titled Assassin's Creed: Brotherhood of Venice – Apocalypse and set in the jungles of the Khmer Empire (modern-day Cambodia) during the 16th century, was announced.

 Concert

 Assassin's Creed Symphony is a tour across North America and Europe featuring composers who worked on the soundtracks of each game in the series, including Jesper Kyd, Lorne Balfe, Brian Tyler, Austin Wintory, Sarah Schachner, Winifred Phillips, Elitsa Alexandrova, Chris Tilton, Ryan Amon, and The Flight.
 It was scheduled to begin in the summer of 2019, and expected to feature holographic characters from the series.
 The 2019–2020 tour was canceled due to the COVID-19 pandemic.

 The concert Assassin's Creed Symphonic Adventure, developed by Overlook Events, was presented in a world premiere in Paris on October 29, 2022, at the Le Grand Rex.
 The world premiere celebrated the 15th anniversary of the video game series.
-An international world tour is scheduled to begin in 2023.
+An international world tour began in 2023.
 The concert is a two-hour performance with a full symphonic orchestra, also featuring a choir and soloists.

+Apps

+In June 2026 Ubisoft released Echoes of Revolution, a free mobile AR tour in Boston and New York City for America's 250th anniversary, experiencing the history of America and Revolutionary era.